gizur/php_applications/README.md

 Q: Is it possible to install enhanced monitoring?

 A: Use webmin.
-Install by logging in to the EBT server and.
-Put this in `setup.sh` and run the script:
+Install by logging in to the EBT server and put this in `setup.sh` and run the script:

 ```